 As Council Member Borelli explains it, “You could make an argument that [Staten Island] has benefited over the years, and we have, from being part of the city.
 [But] the reason behind why Staten Island consolidated never panned out.”

-Borelli went on to emphasize how the promised city waterfront development and interborough infrastructure investment, from when the boroughs first consolidated, never materialized.
-Furthermore, the destruction of the Board of Estimate left the island with voting power only equal to its population.
+Borelli went on to emphasize that the promised city waterfront development and interborough infrastructure investment, from when the boroughs first consolidated, never materialized.
+Furthermore, the destruction of the Board of Estimate left the island with a voting power only equal to its population.
 As a mere seven percent of the city’s population, this translates into just three of the 51 seats on the New York City Council.

 But while all this explains why Staten Islanders voted overwhelmingly to secede in 1993, the powers that be wouldn’t allow it.